 All MQLs are passed on to the Sales team who carry the conversation forward by providing information and answering questions/concerns/objectives.

-When the trust with the brand is combined with exceptional customer service, the customer becomes a brand advocate and starts referring more new leads.
+When the trust with the brand is combined with exceptional customer service, the customer becomes a brand advocate and starts referring to more new leads.
 These leads again go through the same Attract-Engage-Delight cycle.